jf20541/Multi-LinearRegressionModel/README.md

 ### Code

-Created 4 modules (assumptions, model, data plot.py)
+Created 4 modules
+- `assumptions.py`: Variance Inflation Factor, Breusch–Pagan, Ljung-Box, Anderson-Darling Test
+- `model.py`: Used OLS Multi Regression Model and loaded to parameters to pickle file
+- `data.py`: Cleaned xlsx file and covert to pandas DataFrame
+- `plot.py`: Plot the all assumptions

 ### Run

-In a terminal or command window, navigate to the top-level project directory `MultiRegressionModel/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `MultiRegressionModel/` and run one of the following commands:

 ```bash
 pip install --upgrade pip